Pelmeshek1706/uchtenka_demo/README.md

 ## TODO
 - Improve overall design and visuals (charts should respect currency formatting; dashboard charts should scale to average values instead of max-only scaling).
-- When editing receipts, keep the previously scanned state and allow re-run of OCR while preserving the draft.
-(DONE: receipts now persist image + OCR scan data; edit mode reloads the scan and lets you re-run OCR without losing draft changes.)
 - Add Google authentication to persist user data and progress.
 - Enable sharing receipts with other users (family mode) so invited users can add/edit receipts and affect the dashboard.
 - Add shopping lists with multiple lists (e.g., “weekly groceries”, “missing at home”) and autocomplete from previously purchased items; if multiple store variants exist, use a shared name and average price; show total list cost with “+” when some items lack prices.
 Maybe add where is the lowest price.